ricardocopa/Covid19/README.md

 arquivo_geral.csv: dataset file with dauly infections and deaths by state from the brazilian Ministry of Health.

 COVID19-DataAnalysisForBrazil.ipynb: jupiter notebook file for the data analysis.

-## Additional Information

-A folder "data" is needed in the project directory with all the csv files of the dataset, that can be found in the links below.

 ## License